Mindset & Philosophy · Mind

 What did the Harvard Study of Adult Development actually find?

-Across 85 years of data, the single strongest predictor of a long and happy life was relationship quality at age 50 — not wealth, fame, or career achievement.
-Loneliness produced inflammation markers comparable to smoking fifteen cigarettes per day (Holt-Lunstad et al., 2015).
+Across 85 years of data, the single strongest predictor of a long, happy life was relationship quality at age 50, not wealth, fame, or career achievement.
+On the flip side, loneliness produces inflammation markers comparable to smoking fifteen cigarettes a day.

 Does TaskCoach.AI implement this formula?

-TaskCoach.AI tracks all seven life pillars on one dashboard so users can see when a single variable in the formula is bleeding.
+TaskCoach.AI tracks all seven life pillars on one dashboard, so you can see the moment any single variable in the formula starts bleeding.
 Body and Leisure map loosely to dopamine sensitivity, Career and Mind to meaningful struggle, and Social to deep connection.
-The architecture is designed so the equation cannot silently collapse.
+It's built specifically so the equation can't collapse without you noticing.